 Trieste, once an important Adriatic port for the landlocked Hapsburg Austrian Hungarian Empire, is now the capital city of the Friuli-Venezia Giulia region in North East Italy.

 Only a few miles from the Slovenian border there is a frequent bus service from the centre of the city to both Slovenia and Croatia.
-Trieste has an excellent rail link to the rest of Italy and with Venice only a two hour train journey away it is an interesting place to spend a few days en route to other destinations... read more
+Trieste has an excellent rail link to the rest of Italy and with Venice only a two hour journey away.

 An interesting museum depicting four thousand years of traditional life in Abruzzo.
 The museum has plenty to offer, particularly regarding a wide choice of activities for children.

 An popular square with elegant bars and a good selection of shops.

 This is an engaging seaside resort with craggy rocks overhanging the coastline, clear blue ater and sandy beaches.
 There are two castles here, one built in the 11th century and is now nothing but ruins and a newer one built in 1389 for the Wallsee family.
 Today it is owned by Prince Carlo Alessandro della Torre e Tasso, Duke of Castel Duino but open to the public as a park and a museum.

 The Venetian influence is still very obvious in this town with the style of some of the houses, the food and the dialect spoken by the inhabitants.